kingOf0/kingOf0/README.md

 # Hi ^^ it's kingOf0!
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=kingOf0&show_icons=true&theme=radical">
-I am a developer who is always upset and hungry.
+I am a developer who is always tired and hungry.
 I'm hungry to learning new things, solving math or eating food (Döner will be overpreferred).
 But even though I'm always sad, sometimes I can be happy, especially when the person I love and care about is next to me.
 </img>

 ## 📫 Get Contact with me at